Jay Gould: Western railroads

-After being forced out of the Erie Railroad, Gould started to build up a system of railroads in the midwest and west.
-He took control of the Union Pacific in 1873 when its stock was depressed by the Panic of 1873, and he built a viable railroad that depended on shipments from farmers and ranchers.
-He immersed himself in every operational and financial detail of the Union Pacific system, building an encyclopedic knowledge and acting decisively to shape its destiny.
+After being forced out of the Erie Railroad, Gould started to build up a system of railroads in the Midwest and West.
+He took control of the Union Pacific in 1873, after its stock had been depressed by the Panic of 1873, and he built a viable railroad that depended on shipments from farmers and ranchers.
+He immersed himself in every operational and financial detail of the Union Pacific system, building an encyclopedic knowledge of the network and acting decisively to shape its destiny.
 Biographer Maury Klein states that "he revised its financial structure, waged its competitive struggles, captained its political battles, revamped its administration, formulated its rate policies, and promoted the development of resources along its lines."

-By 1879, Gould gained control of three more important western railroads, including the Missouri Pacific Railroad.
-He controlled 10,000 miles (16,000 km) of railway, about one-ninth of the rail in the United States at that time.
-He obtained a controlling interest in the Western Union telegraph company and in the elevated railways in New York City after 1881, and he had controlling interest in 15 percent of the country's railway tracks by 1882.
-The railroads were making profits and set their own rates, and his wealth increased dramatically.
-He withdrew from management of the Union Pacific in 1883 amid political controversy over its debts to the federal government, but he realized a large profit for himself.
+By 1879, Gould had gained control of two important Western railroads, including the Missouri Pacific Railroad and the Denver and Rio Grande Railway.
+He controlled 10000 mi of railway, about one-ninth of the rail network in the United States at that time.
+He obtained a controlling interest in the Western Union telegraph company and, after 1881, in the elevated railways in New York City, and he had a controlling interest in 15 percent of the country's railway tracks by 1882.
+The railroads were making profits and could set their own rates, so his wealth increased dramatically.
+Gould withdrew from management of the Union Pacific in 1883, amid political controversy over its debts to the federal government, but he realized a large profit for himself.